Skip Humphrey

-Hubert Horatio "Skip" Humphrey III (born June 26, 1942) is an American retired politician who served as attorney general of the state of Minnesota (1983–99) and State Senator (1973–83).
+Hubert Horatio "Skip" Humphrey III (born June 26, 1942) is an American retired politician who served as attorney general of the state of Minnesota (1983–1999) and State Senator (1973–1983).
 Humphrey led the Office of Older Americans as the assistant director at the Consumer Financial Protection Bureau (CFPB).

-A Democrat, Humphrey is the son of Vice President Hubert Humphrey and U.S. Senator Muriel Humphrey Brown.
+A Democrat, Humphrey is a son of Vice President Hubert Humphrey and U.S. Senator Muriel Humphrey.
 He was the Democratic nominee for governor in the hotly contested three-way election of 1998.

 Early life

 Hubert Horatio Humphrey III was born on June 26, 1942, in Minneapolis, Minnesota.

 Humphrey graduated from American University, where he was a member of Alpha Sigma Phi, Beta Chi chapter, and is a graduate of the University of Minnesota Law School.

 Political career

 Humphrey was elected to the Minnesota Senate in 1972 and served as a state senator from 1973 to 1983.
 He was elected Minnesota Attorney General in 1982, one of the DFL Party's most popular candidates ever in terms of popular vote.
 He served in the office for four consecutive terms, from 1983 to 1999.

 On January 13, 1978, his father died of bladder cancer at the age of 66.

-In 1988, he ran for the same US Senate seat that his father and his mother previously held, but was defeated by incumbent Independent-Republican Senator David Durenberger.
+In 1988, he ran for the same U.S. Senate seat that his father and his mother previously held, but was defeated by incumbent Independent-Republican Senator David Durenberger.
 After this loss he served as president of the National Association of Attorneys General, and in 1996 he was state chair of President Bill Clinton's reelection campaign.

-By 1998 he was again encouraged to run for higher office, and entered the DFL gubernatorial primary, winning handily in a crowded field (which included another scion of an eminent Minnesota political family, Ted Mondale).
+By 1998, he was again encouraged to run for higher office, and entered the DFL gubernatorial primary, winning handily in a crowded field (which included another scion of an eminent Minnesota political family, Ted Mondale).
 In the general election, both Humphrey and Republican candidate Norm Coleman lost to the third-party candidacy of Jesse Ventura in a tumultuous race.

 On September 20, his mother died at the age of 86.